Celebrate Pro Bono – October 2020

 The strength of the firm’s commitment to pro bono was evidenced in 2019 when we launched a comprehensive new initiative for attorneys to give back to the community and tackle significant legal issues.
 This expanded dedication of resources had a measurable impact – increasing the time committed to pro bono work by 98% in 2019 over 2018.

 The new initiative provides for increased billable hour credit for all attorneys to dedicate to pro bono activities.
 For non-member attorneys, the firm has increased billable hour credit from 50 to 100 hours annually.
 These hours are counted toward the annual billable hour requirement and allow attorneys to devote more time to serve in pro bono capacities.
 For members, the firm provides pro bono credit to individuals who devote significant time to pro bono work.

-A cornerstone of the new initiative was the creation of the BBS Pro Bono Fellowship, which allows attorneys across the firm’s four offices to spend up to six months serving full-time in a pro bono capacity within the community.
-In 2019, Angie Bergman spent six months working with Choosing Justice Initiative where she advocated for bail reform in Nashville’s criminal courts, federal court, and alongside the Nashville Public Defender’s Office.
-You can read a recap of Angie’s experience here.
-In January 2020, Danielle Dudding Irvine began a fellowship with Tennessee Innocence Project, establishing a presence in Memphis and partnership with the University of Memphis Cecil C. Humphreys School of Law while pursuing a claim of innocence for a client.
-A recap of her fellowship is available here.
+A cornerstone of the new initiative was the creation of the Bass, Berry & Sims Pro Bono Fellows program, which allows attorneys across the firm’s four offices to spend up to six months working full-time in a pro bono capacity within the community.
+In 2019, Angie Bergman spent six months with Choosing Justice Initiative where she advocated for bail reform in Nashville’s criminal courts, federal court, and alongside the Nashville Public Defender’s Office.
+In 2020, Danielle Dudding Irvine’s fellowship with Tennessee Innocence Project allowed her to establish the organization’s presence in Memphis and create a partnership with the University of Memphis Cecil C. Humphreys School of Law while pursuing a claim of innocence for a client.
+On August 31, 2020, Marc Tahiry became the firm’s third Fellow, appointed by the General Sessions Court of Metropolitan Nashville & Davidson County to serve as a law clerk dedicated to assisting with eviction proceedings to help the Court fully and fairly address the ongoing surge in eviction filings stemming from the loss of jobs due to COVID-19.